10 Facts About Great Danes

 10. Great Danes and goats can be friends.

 A goat and a Great Dane were found wandering around a Dallas-area chapel together in 2010.
 The trouble began when Minnelli the goat unlatched the gate of his home, also releasing Judy, the Great Dane.
 Perhaps hoping to elope, the two animals fled to a nearby church, leaving behind their other friend, a three-legged yellow lab named Lucky.
 Still, the three animals were inseparable and captured the hearts of Americans across the country.
 The original owners of the motley crew decided they could not afford to take care of them, and put them up for adoption.
-Luckily, a kind couple named Norman and Sandy Williams took in the trio.
+Luckily, a kind couple took in the trio.